 - Your own domain

 Not a cold hard requirement, but I would REALLY recommend this.
 Why should a brand take your blog seriously if you don’t take your own site seriously?
-Or at least: not serious enough to own your own brand.
+Or at least: not serious enough to own your own domain.
 If WordPress/Blogger owns your site they can take it down any time.
 If you have your own domain, it not only looks a lot more professional, but it also shows brands you mean business.
 And it only costs a few dollars!

 - A professional looking email-address

 So like #1 this isn’t a cold hard requirement, but I would highly recommend it.
 Please don’t email with your firstname.lastname@example.org address.
 It’s just… how would you feel if YOU hired someone with that email-address?
+Doesn’t exactly inspire confidence, right?

 How to structure your email:

-An email should always answer more questions, than it raises.
+An email should always answer more questions than it raises.
 So make sure your email is clear, complete and professional.
 Don’t write a great big novel, but also make sure you really sell this deal.
 Make sure they realize what an incredible addition you are to their business.
 These are the questions you need to answer in your pitch.

 1. Who are you?